Observed galaxy number counts on the lightcone up to second order: I. Main result

 We have carefully treated the scale-independent galaxy bias up to second order using the comoving-synchronous gauge, in order to correctly incorporate bias in the galaxy overdensity.
 Our results will in particular be important for an accurate analysis of the `contamination' of primordial non-Gaussianity by relativistic projection effects \cite{Bertacca:2014n}.

-{\bf Acknowledgments:}\\ We thank Obinna Umeh for helpful discussions.
+{\bf Acknowledgments:}\\ We thank Enea di Dio, Ruth Durrer, Giovanni Marozzi, Obinna Umeh for helpful discussions.
 DB and RM are supported by the South African Square Kilometre Array Project.
 RM acknowledges support from the UK Science \& Technology Facilities Council (grant ST/K0090X/1).
 RM and CC are supported by the South African National Research Foundation.
+We thank Ruth Durrer for alerting us to the possibility of an error in our results.